ray-project/ray/doc/source/train/user-guides/checkpoints.rst

                         self.metrics = {}

         You can customize when(``on_save``, ``on_epoch_end``, ``on_evaluate``) and
         what(customized metrics and checkpoint files) to report by implementing your own Transformers Trainer callback.

-By default, checkpoints will be persisted to the :ref:`log directory <train-log-dir>` of each run.

 .. _train-dl-configure-checkpoints:

-Configuring checkpoints
+Configure checkpointing
 -----------------------

 For more configurability of checkpointing behavior (specifically saving